celerZhao/itemsense-node/README.md

 # itemsense-node
 > A simple Node.js API-wrapper library for Impinj's ItemSense. <br></div>
-For more information about ItemSense, check out http://developer.impinj.com.
+For more information about ItemSense and its APIs, check out http://developer.impinj.com.

 ## Install